-Courtney E. Margraf- College Bound Coordinator
+Sharon M. Daniels - College Bound Coordinator

-December 2015
+December 2016

 The College Bound Scholarship Program was first conceived in 2006 and awarded 109 scholarships.
-Now in its ninth year, College Bound made 572 awards in 2015.
+Now in its eleventh year, College Bound made 581 awards in 2016.
 As it has since its inception, the program focuses on three key principles: